 - Before setting up chocolate fountain

-- How to set up a chocolate fountain: step-by-step instructions
+- How to use a chocolate fountain: step-by-step instructions

 - How to Clean a Chocolate Fountain